 If you’re still new to the game of golf then you might be wondering whether it’s okay to sneak out for a round on your own.
 Golf is usually portrayed as a very social game where many players end up in the bar afterward having drinks and even a meal.

-If you doubt now too many people that play or your abate self-conscious about your game then you might prefer to golf solo.
+If you don’t know too many people that play or you’re a bit self-conscious about your game then you might prefer to golf solo.
 Let’s see if you can and what are the pros and cons of playing golf by yourself.

 Can You Play Golf By Yourself?